 Our business affairs are managed under the direction of our board of directors, which currently consists of nine (9) members.
-Our board of directors has affirmatively determined that seven (7) of our nine (9) directors qualify as "independent" within the meaning of the listing standards of the Nasdaq Stock Market LLC (Nasdaq).
+Our board of directors has affirmatively determined that eight (8) of our nine (9) directors qualify as "independent" within the meaning of the listing standards of the Nasdaq Stock Market LLC (Nasdaq).
 Our board of directors is divided into three classes with staggered three-year terms.
 At each annual meeting of stockholders, a class of directors will be elected for a three-year term to succeed the same class whose term is then expiring.

-Upon the recommendation of our corporate governance and nominating committee, we are nominating Carl Gordon, Ph.D. and Jim Tananbaum, M.D. as Class I directors at the Annual Meeting.
-If elected, Drs.
-Gordon and Tananbaum will each hold office for a three-year term until the annual meeting of stockholders to be held in 2024 or until their successors are duly elected and qualified.
-Stephen Kaldor, Ph.D.'s term as a Class I director expires at the Annual Meeting and he is not being nominated for re-election.

-The following table sets forth the names, ages as of March 31, 2021 and certain other information for each of the directors with terms expiring at the Annual Meeting (who are also nominees for election as a director at the Annual Meeting), and for each of the continuing directors:
+Upon the recommendation of our nominating and corporate governance committee, we are nominating Melissa Epperly, Michael Rome and Laurie Smaldone Alsup as Class II directors at the Annual Meeting.
+If elected, Ms. Epperly, Dr. Rome and Dr. Smaldone Alsup will each hold office for a three-year term until the annual meeting of stockholders to be held in 2025 or until their successors are duly elected and qualified.
+The following table sets forth the names, ages as of March 31, 2022 and certain other information for each of the directors with terms expiring at the Annual Meeting (who are also nominees for election as a director at the Annual Meeting), and for each of the continuing directors:

-Name Class Age Position Director Since Current Term Expires Expiration of Term For Which Nominated Director Nominees Carl Gordon, Ph.D.(1)(2) I 56 Director 2019 2021 2024 Jim Tananbaum, M.D.(2) I 57 Director 2018 2021 2024 Continuing Directors Laurie Smaldone Alsup, Ph.D.
-(3) II 67 Director 2020 2022 Melissa Epperly (1) II 43 Director 2020 2022 Michael Rome (1)(3) II 36 Director 2019 2022 Nima Farzan III 45 President, Chief Executive Officer and Director 2020 2023 Keith Flaherty, M.D.
-(3) III 50 Director 2019 2023 Dean Mitchell (2)(3) III 65 Chair and Director 2020 2023
+Name Class Age Position Director Since Current Term Expires Expiration of Term For Which Nominated Director Nominees Melissa Epperly (1) II 44 Director 2020 2022 2025 Michael Rome, Ph.D.
+(1)(3) II 37 Director 2019 2022 2025 Laurie Smaldone Alsup, M.D.
+(3) II 68 Director 2020 2022 2025 Continuing Directors Carl Gordon, Ph.D.
+(1)(2) Ι 57 Director 2019 2024 - Helen Sabzevari, Ph.D. Ι 60 Director 2021 2024 - Jim Tananbaum, M.D.
+(2) Ι 58 Director 2018 2024 - Nima Farzan III 46 President, Chief Executive Officer and Director 2020 2023 Keith Flaherty, M.D.
+(3) III 51 Director 2019 2023 - Dean Mitchell (2)(3) III 66 Chair and Director 2020 2023 -